jrcovell/work-calendar/README.md

 # Work Calendar

 ## Overview
-The Work Calendar project is designed to help users manage their work schedules efficiently.
-It provides features such as event creation, reminders, and calendar views to keep track of important dates and deadlines.
+The Work Calendar project is designed to help employees manage their work schedules efficiently.
+It includes information such as events, schedules, time-off requests to keep track of important dates and deadlines.

 ## Features
 - **Event Creation**: Easily create and manage events with details such as title, description, date, and time.
-- **Reminders**: Set reminders for events to receive notifications before they occur.
+- **Time-Off**: Schedule time-off in order to prevent scheduling conflicts.
 - **Calendar Views**: View your schedule in different formats including daily, weekly, and monthly views.
-- **Synchronization**: Sync your calendar with other devices and platforms to keep your schedule up-to-date.

 ## Installation
 To install the Work Calendar project, follow these steps: